Qiyiiii/py_g22/README.md

 9. [How to Start This Project](#how-to-start-this-project)
 10. [Milestones](#milestones)
 # Introduction
-Welcome to the **tinder-like matchapp** designed and developed by **Group 22** It is a very simple program that allows user to
+Welcome to **chill**, a **tinder-like matching app** designed and developed by **Group 22**. chill is a dating app designed for TV lovers, matching users based on their TV genre preferences.

-- register their information in database as an user
-- login to see their profile with their unique userid that is automatically generated
-- change/delete their profile information (after deletion, their information will be removed from database)
+Our app is a very simple program that allows a user to
+- Create a Profile: Register and add their details to our database
+- Log In: Access their account using a unique, auto-generated user ID
+- Edit/Delete Profile: Update or remove their information; deletion will permanently erase the user's data from our database
-- add favorite movie genres in both register page and in profile page as "Interest".
+- Manage TV Genres: Add their favorite TV genres on both the registration page and profile page
-- match people that based on their preference weights of the information.
-- like/dislike people that were matched and see the records of who they liked/disliked
+- Get Personalized Matches: Receive recommended profiles based on our matching algorithm
+- Adjust Preferences: Customize the importance of factors like similarity, distance, and age on the preferences page
+- Like/Dislike Recommendations: Like/dislike suggested profiles and view their like/dislike history
-- view a list of people they have liked who have also liked them back, showing mutual interest between both parties.
+- View Matches: See a list of users they've liked who have also liked them back.

 # matchapp_demo
 ### [click here to redirect](https://github.com/Qiyiiii/py_g22/tree/main/matchapp_demo)
-- the version of the porject that was demoed in the presentation on Aug 16,2024.
+- The version of the project that was presented on Aug 16,202
+- Can be deployed locally
-- satisfied all the basic demands of the project
+- Satisfies all basic project specifications
-- can depoly on the local host
-- limited freedom on users' choices of matching
-- long matching time
+- Matching algorithm weights are set to default values
+- Long matching time; algorithm slowed down by fetching latitudes/longitudes and by non-vecotrized distance calculations
-- very limited imput validation and error handling
+- Very limited imput validation and error handling
-- user can only add favorite movie genres in the profile page
+- User can only add TV genres in the profile page

 # matchapp
 ### [click here to redirect](https://github.com/Qiyiiii/py_g22/tree/main/matchapp)
-Update:
+Update (chill 2.0):
+- Can be deployed locally and remotely
+- User can only enter a valid U.S. Zip code and an age of 18 or older
-- user can add favorite movie genres in the register page as well
+- User can add their preferred TV genres on the register page
-- prevetion of under-aged population
--
+- TV genres are displayed as buttons rather than as free-text
+- Added a "Preferences" page, where a user can adjust the weights in the matching algorithm.
+- New "Coordinates" table added to store latitudes and longitudes of our users
+- Haversine distance is used to calculate the geographic distance between user; operation is vectorized for improved matching speed
+- Penalties/Bonuses are applied in the matching algorithm, based on liking history

 # Walkthrough
 ### Getting Started
 To start the app (either remotely or locally), see the instructions in the section [How to Start This Project](#how-to-start-this-project).